Intermediate Navigation / NNAS Silver Award

 “I would just like to say what a great course.
 It is one of the best courses I have ever been on ” Simon.
 Intermediate Navigation.

-A typical course attendee knows what a map and a compass are and can use them for simple navigation on paths and tracks, but the myriad of lines on the map can get confusing.
-If the weather forecast is less than perfect you don’t go out, as the prospect of navigating off paths or in the mist fills you with dread.
+A typical course attendee knows what a map and a compass are and can use them for simple navigation along paths and tracks, but the myriad of other lines on the map can get confusing.
+If the weather forecast is less than perfect you don’t go out, as the prospect of navigating off paths or in the dark or mist fills you with dread.

 Successful completion of the course gives you the National Navigation Award Scheme (NNAS) Silver certificate

 The days are flexible to suit the prevailing weather conditions.
-We start both days with a short chat over a cuppa before heading out.
+We start both days at 9am with a short chat over a cuppa before heading out.
 During the two days we will cover:

 - Navigational Strategies